jetsonhacks/installRealSenseROSTX1/README.md

 The script 'setupTX1.sh' simply turns off the USB autosuspend setting on the TX1 so that the camera is always available.

-This is for realsense version 1.5.
+This installs realsense version 1.5.